marionettejs/backbone.marionette/docs/events.md

 The major difference between `Backbone.trigger` and `triggerMethod` is that `triggerMethod` can fire specially named events on the instance.
-For example, a view that has been rendered will iternally fire `view.triggerMethod('render')` and call `onRender` - providing a handy way to add behavior to your views.
+For example, a view that has been rendered will internally fire `view.triggerMethod('render')` and call `onRender` - providing a handy way to add behavior to your views.

 Determining what method an event will call is easy, we will outline this with an